-Towering above the lake on all sides are the iconic peaks of Mount Pilatus, Mount Rigi, and Mount Titlis, each accessible by world-famous mountain railways and cable cars.
-On calm days, the water turns a deep cobalt blue, perfectly mirroring the Alps and the medieval towers of Lucerne's Old Town, a scene so postcard-perfect it almost feels staged.
+Towering above the water are the iconic peaks of Mount Pilatus, Mount Rigi, and Mount Titlis.
+Each summit is easily accessible by world-famous mountain railways and panoramic cable cars.
+On calm days, the deep cobalt water perfectly mirrors the Swiss Alps and the medieval towers of Lucerne, Switzerland, a scene so postcard-perfect it almost feels staged.

 Detail | Info |